Share this Article

 If it's too hot:

 - You can install a device on an old radiator that will essentially let you regulate the heat that comes out.
 First, take a look underneath: If there's one pipe coming out of the floor, you'll need a thermostatic radiator valve, which a super or plumber can install for a few hundred dollars.
 (These often require maintenance every year or two.)
-If there are two pipes underneath, you'll need a more sophisticated "solenoid" device, which runs up to $1,000, including installation.
+If there are two pipes underneath, you'll need a more sophisticated "solenoid" device, which can run up to $1,000, including installation.

 You Might Also Like